Welcome Back, Sophomores!

 Quick Reminders:

-I am a proud mom of two wonderful sons.
-My eldest son, a graduate of GHS, is a dedicated emergency responder, working alongside other brave individuals to save lives.
+My name is Ms. Iraheta and I am a proud mom of two wonderful sons.
+My oldest son, a graduate of Glendale High School, is a dedicated emergency responder, working alongside other brave individuals to save lives.
 My youngest graduated from UCLA and is now an engineer.
-Both of my sons attended GUSD schools and have fond memories of their time at Cerritos and Roosevelt.
+Both of my sons attended Glendale schools and have fond memories of their time at Cerritos, Roosevelt, and Glendale High.

 CaliforniaColleges.edu is an interactive website designed to help students plan and prepare for college and career.